andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 You'll probably start with a development environment.
 Then you might need a testing environment.
 Soon enough you'll have a production environment, and in no time at all you'll have a fleet of environments to manage.
 For each environment, your engineers will need a variety of different means of access.
 For example:

 - SSH access to compute nodes.
-- Control plane access (e.g. via `kubectl`) to Kubernetes.
+- Control plane access to your container scheduler (e.g. via `kubectl` for Kubernetes).
 - Database access to your database servers.
 - Command line or web console access to your cloud provider.

 For some environments, you'll want engineers to have unrestricted access.
 In others, you'll want access to be tightly controlled, possibly with some kind of privilege escalation and auditing.

-Access to your environments is a fundamental component to your engineering organisation, and getting this right at the beginning will allow your team to grow and build out a platform in a secure, safe way.
+Access to your environments is a fundamental component of your engineering organisation, and getting this right at the beginning will allow your team to grow and build out a platform in a secure, safe, and productive way.

-In this post, I'm going to outline a few ways of tackling this problem.
+In this post, I'm going to outline a few approaches to securing access to your environments.
 This is a very broad subject, which is also very deep.
 There are many ways of solving this problem, and each solution can be individually quite complicated.
 Rather than delving into the details of just one idea, I'm going to outline a few, and give you some simple examples.
-These examples will necessarily be opinionated, and I hope that they serve as inspiration for your own ideas about how you might approach the problem of securing access to your organisations environments.
+These examples will necessarily be opinionated, and I hope that they serve as inspiration for your own ideas about how you might approach the problem of securing access to your organisation's environments.

+> 💡 This blog post will focus mainly on securing environment access using AWS.
+The concepts are probably portable to other cloud providers, but the examples presented here are all AWS-specific.

+---

 ## A taxonomy of environment types
 Before we start talking about securing environment access, I want to classify a few basic patterns for building an environment.
-Each of these types has different access characteristics, and it will be convenient to compare them using a simple name.
-This list is by no means exhaustive and, if anything, is simply a product of my experience to-date.
+Each of these types has different access-control characteristics, and it will be convenient to compare them using a simple name.
+This list is by no means exhaustive, and is probably just product of my experience.
+Nonetheless, here are the environment types I'll be discussing:

 1. Static compute with SSH.
 2. Static compute without SSH.
 3. Dynamic compute.

-Let's brief explore each of these categories with a simple example, so I can show you what I mean.
+Let's briefly explore each of these categories with a simple example, so I can show you what I mean.

 ### 1. Static compute with SSH
 When I refer to environments comprising of static compute with SSH access, I'm talking about one where you run a set of virtual machines, and your primary means of access is SSH.